What is an applied physics and engineering dual-degree program?

 Engineering is the study of theoretical principles of physics applied in real-world applications.
 An understanding of applied physics and engineering is an essential part of any innovation in science and technology.
 A degree in engineering, paired with a bachelor’s in applied physics, makes the seemingly impossible possible.
 Take your first steps by contacting admissions or reading more about how to apply.

-Why study engineering at Furman?
+Why study applied physics and engineering at Furman?

 Our signature approach to the liberal arts and sciences means you’ll collaborate with professors who know your name, and you’ll receive one-on-one instruction to learn the basics.
 You’ll come away from the program with a stronger foundation than most engineering students in programs at larger institutions who don’t receive personalized attention in their introductory courses.
 Plan a visit to Furman’s beautiful campus or start your application today.